10 Hazardous Effects of Junk Food on Children

 Harmful Effects of Junk Food on Children

-Consumption of such junk food with all these constituents can be quite harmful to children and result in adverse effects.
+Why is junk food bad for kids?
+Consumption of junk food can be quite harmful to children and result in adverse effects as below:

 1. Reduction in Comprehension Speed